teonakuzmanovska/FileTransferTool/README.md

 File Transfer Tool is a program which performs in-memory file transfer from one location to another.

 ### Acronyms
-- SHA - Secure Hash Algorithm
+- SHA256 - Secure Hash Algorithm 256-bit.
 - MD5 - Message Digest Algorithm 5

 ### Context

 1. The program reads the file from the source provided by the user.
-2. The file is hashed using SHA1/SHA256 and the checksum is kept for printing at the end.
+2. The file is hashed using SHA256 and the checksum is kept for printing at the end.
 3. The file is divided into chunks (blocks) of 1 Mb.
 4. Each block is iterated and:
     1. The source block is hashed using MD5 and the checksum is kept for later comparison with the destination block's checksum.